Here are the most asked questions about the Post-9/11 GI Bill.

 8. Question: I elected to make additional contributions under the "Buy-Up" program, will I get the additional benefit?

 Answer: No, you will not receive an increased amount for additional contributions ($600 buy-up) paid under chapters 30 or 1607 and you will not be refunded this amount under the Post 9/11 GI Bill.

-Answer: Yes, MGIB (chapter 30) contributions (excluding $600 buy-up) will be refunded at a proportional amount [based on the number of months remaining under MGIB at time of Post 9/11 GI Bill (chapter 33) election] of the basic $1200 contribution.
-This refund will be included in the last monthly stipend payment when chapter 33 entitlement exhausts.
-Individuals who do not exhaust entitlement under chapter 33 will not receive a refund of contributions paid under MGIB.
+Answer: Yes, Montgomery GI Bill - Active Duty contributions (excluding $600 buy-up) will be refunded at a proportional amount [based on the number of months remaining under MGIB at time of Post 9/11 GI Bill election] of the basic $1200 contribution.
+This refund will be included in the last monthly stipend payment when Post-9/11 GI Bill entitlement exhausts.
+If you don't use up all your benefits under the Post-9/11 GI Bill you will not receive a refund of your original $1,200 Montgomery GI Bill contribution.